 Growing Up Queer found that young gender variant or sexuality diverse people experienced homophobic and transphobic harassment and violence across different aspects of their lives, including in schools, from families, in the workplace, on the streets and at other public sites and sporting events (Robinson 2014, p. v).

-Almost two thirds of the 1,032 young people who completed the survey experienced some form of homophobia and/or transphobia, with some experiencing multiple forms of abuse: 64% had been verbally abused, 18% physically abused, and 32% experienced other types of homophobia and transphobia (lbid.).
+Almost two thirds of the 1,032 young people who completed the survey experienced some form of homophobia and/or transphobia, with some experiencing multiple forms of abuse: 64% had been verbally abused, 18% physically abused and 32% experienced other types of homophobia and transphobia (Robinson et al. 2014).

-The report identified schools as the major site in which homophobia and transphobia prevailed for young people (Ibid.).

-Peers were most frequently the source of this homophobia and transphobia, but, for many, it was the homophobia and transphobia perpetrated by some teachers that had the most profound impact in their lives (Ibid.).
+The report identified schools as the primary site in which homophobia and transphobia prevailed for young people.
+Peers were most frequently the source of this homophobia and transphobia, but, for many, it was the homophobia and transphobia perpetrated by some teachers that had the most profound impact on their lives (Robinson et al. 2014).

-Homophobia and transphobia was experienced in the form of social isolation; physical, verbal and written abuse; being the target of rumours, graffiti, cyber bullying and humiliation (lbid.).
+Homophobia and transphobia were experienced in the form of social isolation; physical, verbal and written abuse; being the target of rumours, graffiti, cyber bullying and humiliation (Robinson et al. 2014).

-The failure of some teachers to intervene in harassment and abuse and/or directing homophobic and transphobic comments at students, themselves, was experienced as a violation of trust (Meyer 2009; Ressler & Chase 2009).
-Young people suggested that teachers in government schools were more accepting than students, but, in private and/or religious affiliated schools, students were more accepting than teachers (Ibid.).
+The failure of some teachers to intervene in instances of harassment and abuse and/or directing homophobic and transphobic comments at students, themselves, was experienced as a violation of trust (Meyer 2009; Ressler & Chase 2009).
+Young people suggested that teachers in government schools were more accepting than students, but, in private and/or religious affiliated schools, students were more accepting than teachers (Robinson et al. 2014).

-Homophobia and/or transphobia had a serious impact on many young people's educational experiences, with some changing schools multiple times, while others dropped out of school all together (Robinson 2014, p. v).

-Young people frequently witnessed the bullying that often ensued as a consequence of 'coming out' at school, which resulted in many keeping their sexual and/or gender diversity a secret (Ibid.).
-This had ongoing implications for these young people's health and wellbeing (Ibid.).
+Homophobia and/or transphobia had a serious impact on many young people's educational experiences, with some changing schools multiple times and others dropping out of school altogether (Robinson et al. 2014, p. v).
+Young people frequently witnessed the bullying that often ensued as a consequence of 'coming out' at school, which resulted in many keeping their sexual and/or gender diversity a secret (Robinson et al. 2014).
+This had ongoing implications for these young people's health and wellbeing.

-Participants in Growing Up Queer overwhelmingly reported that sex education in schools does not respond to their needs or experiences, a failing that exposes them to a range of social and health risks (Ibid.).
-This results in young people seeking knowledge from other areas such as the Internet, pornography, media, peers and personal experience (Ibid.).
+Participants in Growing Up Queer overwhelmingly reported that sex education in schools does not respond to their needs or experiences, a failing that exposes them to a range of social and health risks.
+This results in young people seeking knowledge from other areas such as the Internet, pornography, media, peers and personal experience (Robinson et al. 2014).

-Rejection by families, resulting from homophobia and transphobia, exacerbated the isolation and despair felt by many of the young participants of Growing Up Queer (Ibid.).
+Rejection by families resulting from homophobia and transphobia exacerbated the isolation and despair felt by many of the young participants of Growing Up Queer.
+This often led to homelessness, economic instability and/or destitution for some of the young people (Robinson et al. 2014).

-This often led to homelessness, economic instability and/or destitution for some of the young people (Ibid.).
-Homophobia and transphobia founded in ethno-cultural values and religious beliefs also influenced family, peer and community reactions to participants' gender variance and sexuality diversity, increasing feelings of social exclusion (Ibid.).
+Homophobia and transphobia founded in ethno-cultural values and religious beliefs also influenced family, peer and community reactions to participants' gender variance and sexuality diversity, increasing feelings of social exclusion (Robinson et al. 2014).

-Growing up in rural and isolated communities also exacerbated some young people's feelings of being alone, with access to support services and resources often limited or non-existent in these areas (Ibid.).
+Growing up in rural and isolated communities also exacerbated some young people's feelings of being alone, with access to support services and resources often limited or non-existent in these areas (Robinson et al. 2014).

-Particularly disturbing are the findings around self-harm and suicidal ideation among the young people who participated in the online national survey: 41% had thought about self-harm and/or suicide, 33% had harmed themselves and 16% had attempted suicide (Ibid.).

-Several young people participating in the focus groups also acknowledged they had attempted self-harm and suicide prior to finding support from organisations such as Twenty10 (Ibid.).
+Particularly disturbing are the findings around self-harm and suicidal ideation among the young people who participated in the online national survey: 41% had thought about self-harm and/ or suicide, 33% had harmed themselves and 16% had attempted suicide.
+Several young people participating in the focus groups also indicated that they had attempted self-harm and suicide prior to finding support from organisations such as Twenty10 (Robinson et al. 2014).